e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 Anyone can basically be a good manager providing that they can structure their work and be organized.
 You simply have to engage in a control loop:

 1. Start by identifying a **problem**.
 This is obviously easier if you've done the job below the manager, but it shouldn't be crazy hard either way.
-2. You start identifying a **solution**.
+2. You continue by figuring out a **solution**.
 This is a research project.
-You can get answer from the internet, your network, personal experiences or brainstorming.
+You can get answers from the internet, your network, personal experiences or brainstorming.
 3. You deploy the solution and **observe** the results.
 This is simply organization and discipline.
 There are ways to get better at each of these steps, but I'll cover that later.

 After that last step, based on the observed results, you go back to step 1, moving to the residual problems.
 Rinse and repeat.